 This type of treatment for mouth cancer work by alteration of the cancer growth at the molecular level, this method may be used alongside with eh radiation therapy or chemotherapy the stage of cancer will determine the best approach to deploy.

 Targeted drug therapy works by interfering with cancer cell growth on a molecular level.
 It may be combined with chemotherapy and/or radiation therapy as part of a personalized treatment plan for mouth cancer.

-This approach helps the body immune system to identify the cancer cells and then fight against it.
+This approach helps the body's immune system to identify the cancer cells and then fight against it.

 The most common form of oral cancer is Squamous Cell Carcinoma.
 Research has demonstrated that about 90% of oral cancer is usually a form of squamous cell carcinomas.
 Doctors studying the lining of the mouth will usually find this form of cancer - the mouth and throat are lined with flat / scale-like cells which are referred to as squamous cells.
 When these Squamous cell carcinomas become mutated - that is there is a mutation in the cell of this throat lining, that causes or doctors notice abnormal growth in the oral cavity region, which is referred to as squamous cell cancer.
 Lip Cancer usually is a form of squamous cell cancer.

-Report has it that about 5% of oral cancers are as a result of verrucous carcinoma, this is a type of squamous cells that growths slowly, it is not common for this cancer to spread to other part of the body but it can colonize nearby tissues.
+It is estimated that about 5% of oral cancers are as a result of verrucous carcinoma, this is a type of squamous cells that growths slowly, it is not common for this cancer to spread to another part of the body but it can colonize nearby tissues.

 This type of cancer may include types of oral cancer that may develop on the minor salivary glands, which are located throughout the lining of the mouth and throat.
 They include the likes of mucoepidermoid carcinoma, adenoid cystic carcinoma, and polymorphous low-grade adenocarcinoma.